-Note: If you are a first time LICENSED user of WPCloudDeploy, one of the services we offer is a FREE 1-on-1 walk-through so that you can get up and running fast!
-We’ll help you install the plugin, configure your SSH keys and get your first server deployed.
+Note: If you are a first time LICENSED user of WPCloudDeploy, you can request our FREE installation service.
+We’ll setup a primary WPCD server, install the plugin on it, configure your SSH keys and get your first WordPress server deployed.
 Just open a support ticket to request this service!

 WPCloudDeploy is a WordPress plugin that allows you to create WordPress servers at cloud server providers such as DigitalOcean, Linode, AWS and others.